abusomani/blockchain-developer-bootcamp-final-project/README.md

 ## Public Ethereum wallet for certification:

-`TBU`

-## Simple workflow
+`0x9fd84217708c3360F50372533f57B35Aaa2B9606`

+## Happy Path Workflow

-1. Enter website
+1. Enter the website
 2. Login with Metamask
-3. Browse images
+3. Browse the images
-4. Select image
+4. Select an image
-5. Pay a tip to the image author with Metamask (smart contract call)
+5. Pay a tip to the image author with Metamask (smart contract call) as a token of appreciation.
+6. The tip is successful after there are 2 Block confirmations added to the chain as a guard rail.

 ## Directory structure